Canon 1D X Mark II vs Panasonic LX15

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the LX15 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the LX15 followed on from the Panasonic LX7.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.